 We booked our first family holiday in Cornwall about 6 months ago, ready for our friend’s wedding on 1st September.
 We booked a cottage, part of Woodview Cottages – through Holiday Rentals for 8 nights starting on 31st August, and it looked lovely!
+It was one of many holiday cottages and holiday homes we looked at when searching for short breaks, holidays and properties across the whole of the county.

 We paid £320 for the 8 nights, and had use of a cot and high chair to make things easier.
 It was situated in a great location, where we could access everything in Cornwall easily by car.
+We had plans to visit everywhere from West Cornwall to North Cornwall and even stop in North Devon on the way home.

 We had a lovely day on the Friday, stopping off in Somerset for lunch with a friend and her family, before driving on to our holiday cottage.
 LP was great in the car, considering the journey was 5hrs, broken up by the lunch stop in the middle.